top of page

 coming soon

 Yuliia survived several Russian attacks while working as a cook in Kharkiv.
 She has a fantastic laugh, an even bigger personality and a kitchen staff who are determined to keep feeding the local community.
-In this episode, Yuliia speaks of her heartaches and not so fun times at nail salons.
+In this episode, Yuliia speaks of her heartaches and not-so-fun times at nail salons.

 New Episodes Each Week